socalledsound/nu-scripts/week1/recent older numbers/w1-v-03-COREJS-theDOM.md

 [VO]

-Now, this has all been pretty abstract, but the good news is, we can make it a lot more tangible by writing a little code.
+Now, this has all been pretty abstract, so let's make it more tangible by writing a little code.

 Open up your vscode editor and go the file menu and select new window, or just use the key command command shift N to make a new Window in VS Code.